fommil/fpmortals/manuscript/wip.md

   type Ctx2[F[_], A] = StateT[F, Table, A]
 ~~~~~~~~

-and a wrapper implementation of `Lookup` that simply delegates and lifts
+we can write a wrapper implementation of `Lookup` that simply delegates and
+lifts:

 {lang="text"}
 ~~~~~~~~